 Search (and Replace) through Binary Files in Text or Hexadecimal Mode

-If you turn this option on, PowerGREP will search through the raw, non-decoded contents of the file.
-The search match will be listed in the results in both textual and hexadecimal representation.
+When you do any or all of this, PowerGREP searches through the raw, non-decoded contents of some or all of your files.
+Search matches will be listed in the results in both hexadecimal and textual representation.
 If you double-click on the search match, PowerGREP's built-in file editor will open the file in hexadecimal mode.
 The view is very similar to that of a hex editor.

 To search for a sequence of bytes, rather than a text string, select the "binary data" search type.
 You can then enter the bytes into the search box as you would enter them into a hex editor.